Biochemistry, Structural Biology

 Harvard Medical School

-Dr. Harrison is also a professor of biological chemistry and molecular pharmacology, professor of pediatrics, and director of the Center for Molecular and Cellular Dynamics at Harvard Medical School; and head of the Laboratory of Molecular Medicine at Children's Hospital, Boston.
+Dr. Harrison is also the Giovanni Armenise-Harvard Professor in Basic Biomedical Sciences, a professor of pediatrics, and director of the Center for Molecular and Cellular Dynamics at Harvard Medical School; and head of the Laboratory of Molecular Medicine at Children's Hospital, Boston.

 Many proteins function only when associated with other large molecules.
 Interested in the architecture of such macromolecular assemblies, Stephen Harrison set out in 1964 to determine the detailed structure of a virus, since viral coats are assembled from protein subunits.
 In 1978, he became the first person to achieve that goal.
 Since then, he has determined the structures of nine additional viruses or clusters of viral proteins.
 And he has studied protein assemblies that regulate genes, help cells divide, or form lattices around vesicles that transport cargo through cells.